qbicsoftware-archive/qcprot/README.md

 ```

 If qproject is used to execute `qcprot` some data about the run is
-stored in `<workdir>/archive` for reproducabiliy.
+stored in `<workdir>/archive` for reproducibility.
 This is still
-very much work in progress though.
+very much work in progress though' The output of `snakemake`
+will end up in `<workdir>/logs/snake.err`.